Startup Incubation Success Stories

 After applying for the Incubation program with the business plan for her new company she was awarded Incubation training to help get her media startup well underway.

 During the Incubation training she was guided through the strategic partnership process and has now successfully aligned her new media production startup with a social media website that caters specifically to her market of special events producers, brand ambassadors, fabricators, and event designers.
 The podcast productions from the new production company are now a sponsored and featured part of that social media site.

 HON Studios was created by a group of three women who are members of the TuathaMuse community, one of our patron partner-companies.
 After participating in a Women’s Circle together they decided to combine their hustles and create a side-business they each could run while they held down their 9-5 jobs.

-Their application for the Incubation grant program included their business plan, the marketing strategy created during the micro-degree program, and the brand essential guide created during the circle challenge.
+Their application for the Incubation grant program included their business plan, the marketing strategy, and the brand essential guide created during the circle challenge.